Part 2. How to Manage Your Infrastructure as Code

 Consistency

-Most server templating tools enforce a consistent, predictable structure to the code, including documentation, file layout, clearly named parameters, secrets management, and so on.
+Most server templating tools enforce a consistent, predictable structure to the code, including documentation, file layout, clearly named parameters, and so on.

 Verbosity

-Because server templating tools don’t have to deal with most CRUD operations and are idempotent "for free," the amount of code you need is typically pretty small.
-Moreover, server templating tools provide concise DSLs.
-As a result, the code tends to be fairly short.
+Since server templating tools usually provide concise DSLs, don’t have to deal with most CRUD operations, and are idempotent "for free," the amount of code you need is typically pretty small.

 Key takeaway #3